crispab/crisp-dna/_docs/decisions.md

 We have a simple version of the Sociocratic Consent model:
 - Proposal presented
 - Round of clarification
-- Seek objection: Objections need to be “truly problematic” or “simply unappealing”.
-If the latter the objector is asked to let it go.
-If it is “truly problematic” it is the objectors responsibility to articulate and clarify the objection based on one of these three considerations:
+- Seek objection: Objections are either “truly problematic” or “simply unappealing”.
+If it is "simply unappealing", the objector is asked to let it go.
+If it is “truly problematic” it is the objectors responsibility to articulate and clarify the objection based on one of these three categories:
-  - Harms our values
+  - It harms our values
-  - Harms my ability to do my job
+  - It harms my ability to do my job
-  - Harms the Home
+  - It harms the home (the community)
 - Proceed